 Elham Ghahari, MD

-Elham Ghahari, MD, will be joining the UK Glaucoma Service in the fall of 2020.
-She attended medical school and ophthalmology residency training at the Tehran University of Medical Sciences.
-Her first glaucoma fellowship was complete at Shahid Beheshti University of Medical Sciences in Tehran, followed by additional cornea and glaucoma research.
+Elham Ghahari, MD, will be joining the UK Glaucoma Service in the fall of 2022.
+She completed medical school and ophthalmology residency training at the Tehran University of Medical Sciences.
+Her first glaucoma fellowship was completed at Shahid Beheshti University of Medical Sciences in Tehran, Iran, followed by additional cornea and glaucoma research.
 She recently completed a second glaucoma fellowship at Shiley Eye Institute at UC San Diego Health, California.
 Dr. Ghahari’s clinical focus is on the medical and surgical management of adult and childhood glaucoma.
 She is actively engaged in clinical research and has presented nationally and internationally.
 She has co-authored over 50 peer-reviewed articles and several book chapters.
 She is an active reviewer for many top tier journals.

 John Franklin, MD